Proven-Paradox/shaper-system/Handbook.md

 * If you’re satisfied with your character’s representation but still have skill points remaining, consider coordinating with the other players.
 A given party would typically benefit from having all of their bases covered.
 * If you’ve done the above and still have skill points, then consider increasing Athletics, Acrobatics, Awareness, Composure, Empathy, or Endure.
 These skills are either universally useful, reactive in nature, or may benefit the party to have multiple members able to use them well.

 > Eric considers XU-808's Skills.
 Going down the list, he first spots Composure.
-Eric likes the idea of high Composure representing his robot's being difficult to rattle emotionally.
-He decides for simplicity to just max things out as he likes them, so he puts 4 points into it.
+Eric likes the idea of high Composure representing his robot being difficult to rattle emotionally.
+He decides for simplicity to just max things out as he chooses them, so he puts 4 points into Composure.
 Next he spots Endure--pain tolerance, going without food, his robot should be good at that too.
 4 points in Endure.
 The next two skills that catch his interest are Investigation and Science.
 He decides that XU-808's primary function is as a researcher, and puts those two skills to maximum.
 >
 > Meanwhile Lydia thinks about what Marona should able able to do.
 Like Eric, she decides to just max four Skills.
 Lore, obviously, a Wizard needs to know magic stuff.
 She knows her Arbiter likes to throw in a lot of horror elements, so she figures Composure will be useful.
 She also likes the idea of Investigation, better to find new spells with.
 And finally in previous games she remembers having a few hard Endure checks, so she decides to put her last points into Endure.
 >
 > After adding in Attributes, the two characters have the following Skill checks:
 >
-> Composure +6, Endure +7, Investigation +6, Lore +6 (Marona), Science +6 (XU-808)
+> Composure +7, Endure +6, Investigation +7, Lore +7 (Marona), Science +7 (XU-808)
 >
 > All their other skills are done just with their Attributes.

 ## Step 5: Talent
 Finally, you choose one talent.
 Talents are described in full in [Chapter 8](#chapter-8-talents); these are major changes that help define what your character is good at.

 > Eric looks over the available Talents for something that looks interesting.
-He spots Matter Over Mind and decides that could represent XU-808 having energy shields.
+He spots Sturdy Shield and decides that could represent XU-808 having energy shields.
 >
 > Meanwhile Lydia looked ahead to plan her build.
-Since she took a point away in Soul, she decides to use Matter Over Mind to cover her weak Mental Defense.
+Since she took a point away in Heart, she decides to use Sturdy Shield to cover her weak Mental Defense.
+>
+> In both cases, this means that their Mental Defense goes from 9 to 13.

 ## Step 6: Elemental Properties
 **Note that this step is optional.** Elemental properties are not appropriate for all settings or all characters.
 Consult your Arbiter on whether you should do this for your character when creating them.